MongoDB is a cross-platform document-oriented and NoSQL database. MongoDB Community Edition installation is a straightforward process for beginners.

 Understand the Version Number

-- Even number – It is stable or production version.
-For example, version
+- Even number – It is a stable or production version.
+For example, the version

 3.2.9

-. - Odd number – It is unstable or development version.
-For example, version
+. - Odd number – It is an unstable or a development version.
+For example, the version

 3.3.15